Sea Harvest Takes on Australia Under Leadership of Felix Ratheb

 Driving Sea Harvest Forward with Dynamic Leadership

 Felix Ratheb and Brimstone developed the vision for a truly global Sea Harvest, and Felix has been key in implementing this strategy since being appointed Chief Executive Office in October 2013.
 Felix has more than 15 years of experience in the FMCG and fishing industries.
 He started his career as an International Trade Executive in the non-ferrous metals industry for the company he founded in 1997.
 In 2003, he joined Sea Harvest as a Commercial Manager, and was promoted to Group Sales & Marketing Director in 2006, prior to his role as CEO.
 He completed his Bachelor of Science Degree in Electrical Engineering in 1995 at the University of the Witwatersrand and his MBA at UCT in 2000.
-In addition to being on the Sea Harvest Group and Mareterram board, Felix also serves as an independent trustee on the MSC Board of Trustees in the United Kingdom, where the MSC is the largest eco-labelling and sustainability programme for fish stocks globally.
+In addition to being on the Sea Harvest Group and Mareterram board, Felix also serves as an independent trustee on the MSC Board of Trustees in the United Kingdom, where the MSC is the largest eco-labeling and sustainability programme for fish stocks globally.

 Aside from all these board memberships, Felix is also on the Executive Board and a Board Member of the Groundfish Forum, the largest whitefish conference globally, helping him keep his finger on the pulse of the international industry.
 With Sea Harvest’s global operations expected to expand even further in 2017, there is no end to Sea Harvest’s global ambitions to be a leader in the seafood industry.